dhakad22klx/Dyte-Assignment-s-Solution/README.md

 ## Solution Approach (Description)

 After understanding the code and problem, I identified operations to improve performance and efficiency.
 By leveraging my competitive programming skills, I realized that eliminating unnecessary function calls was a key strategy.
-This optimization process was straightforward once I grasped the problem and code structure.I have takend reference of BenchmarkRawUDP function and have made following changes :
+This optimization process was straightforward once I grasped the problem and code structure.I have taken reference of BenchmarkRawUDP function and have made following changes :

 - Instead of calling 'getTestMsg()' function for each reader for each writer function call, I am calling it one time that is for each writer function call.